-This course constitutes an overview of the history and historiography of Korea after 1876.
-It deals with the political, economic and social reforms implemented in Korea from the middle of the 19th century.
-The central themes are imperialism and colonization, nationalism and modern nation-building, collaboration and resistance, national division and the Cold War.
-The course thus arms the student with a baseline of knowledge and the necessary context to inform their future studies.
+This course offers an essential overview of the history and historiography of Korea after 1876, contending with the political, economic and social reforms implemented in Korea during a tumultuous 150 years.
+The central themes we encounter are imperialism and colonization, nationalism and modern nation-building, collaboration and resistance, national division and the Cold War.
+The course arms the student with necessary context to inform their future studies.

 This course has four primary objectives:

 Foster knowledge of the modern history of Korea;

 Introduce divergent historical interpretations of that modern history;

 Cultivate critical approaches to concepts salient to modern Korean history; and

 Learn sensitive handling of primary documents.